This post may contain affiliate links. Please read our disclosure policy.

 Notes

 • For the sausage, anything around the 1 pound/16 oz. ballpark is fine – it doesn’t need to be exact.
+You can either buy ground sausage meat or, if using whole sausages, take the meat out of the casings.
 Here in Canada I buy a 500g (17.6 oz.)
-5-pack of Johnsonville mild Italian sausages and take the meat out of the casings.
+5-pack of Johnsonville mild Italian sausages.

 • Use low-sodium chicken broth if sensitive to salt.
 Bacon and sausages can be fairly salty so you probably won’t need to add much extra salt to this soup.